 Employment openings are posted on the county website www.prattcounty.org , as well as this website.
 Applications may be downloaded on the county website and must be mailed back to the Pratt County Clerk.
 Applications sent directly to the Pratt County Sheriff's Office, or resumes without an application will not be processed.

-Applicants must be Kansas Post Certified and have a high school diploma or the equivalent.
+Applicants must be a U.S. Citizen, Kansas Post Certified and have a high school diploma or the equivalent.
 Must have a Kansas Driver’s license or be able to obtain one by date of hire.
 Applicants must also be a resident of Pratt County by time of employment.

 Previous Sheriff’s Office experience, including working in a jail.